yuvalabou/homeassistant/integrations/switch/README.md

 ## Climate

-[Template](https://www.home-assistant.io/integrations/switch.template/) switch to create a "on/off" switch for the living rooom AC unit
+[Template](https://www.home-assistant.io/integrations/switch.template/) switch to create a "on/off" switch for the living room AC unit

 ## Lights